freenas/freenas-docs/userguide/services.rst

    Control Services

-A service is stopped if its icon is a red :guilabel:`OFF`.
-A service is running if the icon is a blue :guilabel:`ON`.
-To start or stop a service, click the :guilabel:`ON`/:guilabel:`OFF` icon.
+Stopped services show a red stop symbol and a :guilabel:`Start Now` button.
+Running services show a green light with a :guilabel:`Stop Now` button.

-To configure a service, click the wrench icon associated with the service or click the name of the service in the :guilabel:`Services` section of the tree menu.
+Services are configured by clicking the wrench icon or the name of the service in the :guilabel:`Services` section of the tree menu.

 If a service does not start, go to :menuselection:`System --> Advanced` and check the box :guilabel:`Show console messages in the footer`.
-Console messages will now show at the bottom of the browser.
-Clicking the console messages area will make it into a pop-up window, allowing scrolling through the output and copying messages.
+Console messages appear at the bottom of the browser.
+Clicking the console message area makes it into a pop-up window, allowing scrolling through or copying the messages.
 Watch these messages for errors when stopping or starting the problematic service.

 To read the system logs for more information about a service failure, open :ref:`Shell` and type :command:`more /var/log/messages`.